Correcting Bias When Using Latent Regressors: Appendix IV: Additional Empirical Results

 \subsection{Comparison: Corrected Estimator and Uncorrected IV in Democracy and Growth Application}

-We see in Table \ref{tab:cIVvuIV_Freedomhouse_Part1} that, if using the uncorrected IV strategy, we overestimate the effect of democracy on growth relative to the corrected IV strategy using a split sampling approach.
-This overestimation is largest when the number of observations and the number of democracy factors used in estimation are small.
-The underestimation decreases as the number of observations and the number of democracy factors increase, although again at a faster rate for the number of factors than for the number of observations.
-This again highlights the importance of gathering extensive information around the latent factor of interest.
+We see in Table \ref{tab:cIVvuIV_Freedomhouse_Part1} that, if using the uncorrected IV strategy, we overestimate the effect of democracy on growth relative to the corrected IV strategy using a split-indicator approach.
+This overestimation is largest when the number of observations and the number of Freedom House sub-indicators used in estimation are small.
+The overestimation decreases as the number of observations and the number of sub-indicators increase, although again at a faster rate for the number of sub-indicators than for the number of observations.
+This again highlights the importance of gathering extensive information around the latent trait of interest.